tamimcse/C2RTL/README.md

 C2RTL is a high-level synthesis (HLS) tool that generates verilog RTL from C code.
 It's primarily designed for generating RTL code for FIB lookup algorithms.
+C2RTL is a GCC plugin.

 License
 ==========